daattali/beautiful-jekyll/_posts/2019-04-25-General-statistics.md

 During the time between then and now, I found many other subscription based learning sites like DataCamp:

 - [LinkedIn Learning](https://www.linkedin.com/learning/)
 - [Udemy](https://www.udemy.com/)
 - [Khan Academy](https://www.khanacademy.org/)
 - [Coursa](https://www.coursera.org/)
 - [Codecademy](https://www.codecademy.com/)
 - [EdX](https://www.edx.org/)

 #### Online databases

+And I even found some databases of online courses to make searching easier!

 - [Class central](https://www.classcentral.com/): A database of on-line courses
 - [Australian open universities database](https://www.open.edu.au/online-courses/)
 - [Even SEEK](https://www.seek.com.au/learning/search/courses/mode-online/)

 # Open-source

-I also found many more open-source tutorials, vignettes and courses tucked away in the depths of github and Google so I have build a simple webpage with a collection of open-sources tools covering the same or similar content that we covered in the DataCamp classes.
+I found many more open-source tutorials, vignettes and courses tucked away in the depths of github and Google so I have build a simple webpage with a collection of open-sources tools covering the same or similar content that we covered in the DataCamp classes.
 To build this, send through the analysis or statistical methods you use and I will see what I can do if it is not below.

 #### [Data Carpentry](https://datacarpentry.org/)